kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 The AWS Total Cost of Ownership (TCO) Calculator is used to:

-<br>&nbsp;&nbsp;&nbsp;&nbsp;A. receive reports that break down AWS Cloud compute costs by duration, resource, or tags.
+&nbsp;&nbsp;&nbsp;&nbsp;A. receive reports that break down AWS Cloud compute costs by duration, resource, or tags.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;B. estimate savings when comparing the AWS Cloud to an on-premises environment.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;C. estimate a monthly bill for the AWS Cloud resources that will be used.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;D. enable billing alerts to monitor actual AWS costs compared to estimated costs.